Join Here | Log In

 “Mold Genes” — are the HLA types in 23andMe?

-One question that I get asked fairly often is how to find the mold genes in 23andMe data… There is a lot of confusion and over-simplification being promoted on the internet about “mold genes”.
+I want to take a moment to do a bit of ‘myth busting’ here.
+One question that I get asked fairly often is how to find the mold genes in 23andMe data.
+There is a lot of confusion and over-simplification being promoted on the internet about “mold genes” (sometimes from practitioners selling tests and supplements).

-In general, some natural health websites write about mold genes and refer to certain HLA types.
-Practitioners identified these HLA types more than a decade ago as being likely to have mold reactions.
-Listed symptoms of mold illness include fatigue, muscle pain, headaches, sinus problems, vision problems, brain fog, mood swings, vertigo, joint pain, weakness, and more.
+Some natural health websites write about mold genes and refer to certain HLA types (HLR-DRB1, HLA-DRB3, HLA-DRB4, and HLA-DRB5).
+These HLA types are pretty common — found in over a quarter of the population.
+About 20 years ago, practitioners found that people with these HLA types were over-represented in having mold reactions.
+They described symptoms of mold illness include fatigue, muscle pain, headaches, sinus problems, vision problems, brain fog, mood swings, vertigo, joint pain, weakness, and more.
+While these symptoms are not an exact match for what is seen in mycotoxin research, all of them could have mitochondrial dysfunction at the core.

-Does a lack of peer-reviewed research mean that people don’t really have mold illness or mold toxicity?
+Does a lack of peer-reviewed research mean that people don’t really have mold illness?
 Of course not.
 Clinicians make valid discoveries about health all the time, and not everything is written in a peer-reviewed journal.
+But here I’m sticking with just explaining what high-quality research studies show.

 Mycotoxin Reaction Genotype Report: